AbubakrAlwi/FederatedLearning/README.md

-# Implement Federated learning using Flower Platform On RasberryPi
+# Federated learning On RasberryPi
+This project implements a Federated learning using the federated learning library Flower .
+It is demonstrated through Two clients as an example.